top of page

 Storytelling

 For centuries, stories about Native people have been told from a colonial perspective.
 We are committed to creating opportunities for Indigenous artists to tell their own stories to audiences and learners across Turtle Island, helping to evolve the narratives about Indigenous people from stories told about us with stories told by us.
-Through our four programs, we work with allies, partners and community members to create equity and opportunity in the performing arts and ensure artists have the support necessary to continue to share Indigenous stories with intercultural audiences while carrying on important pathways for Indigenous knowledge for the future generation.

-Programs
+Our Programs

 Indigenous Story Incubator Program

-Indigenous Tour Booking Program
+Indigenous Booking and Management Program

-Indigenous Career Guidance and Counseling Program
+Indigenous Career Guidance Program

 Our Impact